skalena/api-methodology/content/_index.md

 +++
-title = "Basics"
+title = "API Methodology"
 chapter = true
-weight = 5
+weight = 10
 pre = "<b>1. </b>"
 +++

-### Chapter 1
+### API First

 # Basics

-Discover what this Hugo theme is all about and the core-concepts behind it.
+In this section we will discover about API First, and its principles.